Gender Discrimination Lawyer in Washington, D.C. & Alexandria, VA

 If you have been discriminated against based on your gender, the statute of limitations for filing a claim is 180 days from the date of the discrimination.

 The Human Rights Act makes discrimination illegal based on 20 protected traits.
-Employers in Washington, D.C. and Virginia may not discriminate against employees based on their sex, sexual orientation, or gender identity.
+Employers in Washington, D.C. and Alexandria, VA may not discriminate against employees based on their sex, sexual orientation, or gender identity.

 Gender identity discrimination may include failing to make reasonable accommodations for an employee; requiring the employee to follow different dress or grooming standards; or requiring applicants to disclose if they are transgender.